Research Catalogue Extended Guide

 etc...

-Example exposition
+Example Exposition

 An example HTML-based exposition for use in the RC can be found on Github: